Last Updated on

 - Bring: Cash

-Gamcheon Culture Village is South Korea’s Santorini.
+One of the top Busan places of interest and a definite Busan must see is Gamcheon Culture Village.
+The Culture Village is South Korea’s Santorini.
 Houses built into the side of a mountain have been painted with bright colors which create a gorgeous vision against the natural landscape.

-If you only have 2 days in Busan you need to make visiting Gamcheon a priority.
+You need to make visiting Gamcheon a priority on your Busan itinerary.
 You can take a city tour bus straight to the village’s information booth or drive yourself.
 A large public parking lot is available at the official village entrance and only costs 2,000W/ hour.

 Don’t miss seeing statues of The Little Prince and his pet dog at an overlook of the rest of the village!